osbuild/image-builder/doc/01-usage.md

 When building a bootable container into an image we try to base everything on the container.
 Thus the distribution that is being built is not known; you cannot use the `--distro` argument in combination with `--bootc-*` arguments as it would do nothing.

-The container(s) used for the various `--bootc-*` arguments must be in container storage for the user you're running `image-builder` as before you start the build.
-This design choice was made due to the pulling of containers often needing additional authentication that `image-builder` cannot present the user with.
+The container(s) used for the various `--bootc-*` arguments must be in the container storage of the user running `image-builder` before the start of the build.
+This avoids needing to configure `image-builder` with appropriate credentials or access rights for container registries.

 ```console
 $ sudo podman pull quay.io/centos-bootc/centos:stream10